Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 1. From a command prompt where the "Azure CLI 2.0" is in the path run the following command, and enter `y` to confirm the operation:

     > **Note**: You could of course also just log in to the portal and delete the resource group from there.
+Also, sometimes there is an error after the `az group delete --name <resource-group-name>` command.
+If you get one, first verify that you have the right name, and then run the command again.
+It usually works the second time if it errored the first time.

     ```bash
     az group delete --name <resource-group-name>